conorheins/lrtjax/README.md

 > [“Low-Rank Tensors for Multi-Dimensional Markov Models” (2024)](https://arxiv.org/abs/2411.02098) by Madeline Navarro, Sergio Rozada, Antonio G. Marques, Santiago Segarra

+The original github repository accompanying the paper can be found here (PyTorch implementation): https://github.com/sergiorozada12/tensor-mc

 The code focuses on the *transition kernel* factorization (their Eq.
 (2)) and the vectorized ADMM formulation around Eqs.
 (10)–(11), with both:

 - a **2D special case** (nice and readable), and